teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 The file "SoY_Cheap_Repo_Source.txt" is a poem version of Sorrows of Yamba, which was published in the [Cheap Repository](https://archive.org/details/McGillLibrary-PN970_C52_no_42a-1732).
 The file "SoY_Univ_Mag_Source.txt" is another version of the poem, first published in the Universal Magazine in 1797.

-Both files start with "Text adapted from:" and two different hyperlinks.
-The second paragraph for both texts starts with "the sorrows of yamba" - but the files continue differently.
+Both files start with "Text adapted from:" and a different hyperlink.
+The second paragraph for both texts begins with "the sorrows of yamba," but the files continue differently.
 While one gives the year, the other is immediately followed by more text.
-Both texts are already pre-cleaned and are completely in lower case, but still contain punctuation.
+Both texts are already pre-cleaned and are entirely in lower case, but still contain punctuation.

 It is obvious that the texts have similarities, but they are not identical.
 Now comes the fun part: Using Galaxy to compare your files.
 To do that, we first need to clean both files.

 # Clean your Texts

-## Delete the Hyperlink
+## Delete the hyperlink

 When looking at the two datasets, you will notice they still contain the hyperlink from their source.